intel/ai-reference-models/quickstart/object_detection/tensorflow/rfcn/inference/fp32/README.md

 ## Dataset

-The [COCO validation dataset](http://cocodataset.org) is used in these RFCN examples.
-The inference examples use raw images, and the accuracy examples require the dataset to be converted into the TF records format.
+The [COCO validation dataset](http://cocodataset.org) is used in these RFCN quickstart scripts.
+The inference quickstart scripts use raw images, and the accuracy quickstart scripts require the dataset to be converted into the TF records format.
 See the [COCO dataset](/datasets/coco/README.md) for instructions on downloading and preprocessing the COCO validation dataset.

-## Examples
+## Quick Start Scripts

 | Script name | Description |
 |-------------|-------------|
 | [`fp32_inference.sh`](fp32_inference.sh) | Runs inference on a directory of raw images for 500 steps and outputs performance metrics. |
 | [`fp32_accuracy.sh`](fp32_accuracy.sh) | Processes the TF records to run inference and check accuracy on the results. |

-These examples can be run in different environments:
+These quickstart scripts can be run in different environments:
 * [Bare Metal](#bare-metal)
 * [Docker](#docker)
 * [Kubernetes](#kubernetes)